-Cost of sales for the year ended March 31, 2005 increased to \$499,650 from \$424,805 for the year ended March 31, 2004 as the result of the increase in sales volumes offset by lower warranty costs and increased production efficiency.
+Cost of sales for the year ended March 31, 2005 increased \$74,845, or 18%, to \$499,650 from \$424,805 for the year ended March 31, 2004.
+This increase was caused by approximately \$104,000 from increased sales volume which was partially offset by approximately \$16,000 in lower warranty costs and the remaining offset was due to increased production efficiency.
 During both periods cost of sales exceeded sales due to plant underutilization.

 During 2006, management expects the gross loss to decrease further as a result of anticipated increased sales.
-The statement concerning future gross profit/loss is a forward looking statement within the definition of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Act of 1934, as amended, that involves certain risks and uncertainties which could result in a fluctuation of gross margins below those achieved for the year ended March 31, 2005.
+The statement concerning future gross profit/loss is a forward looking statement that involves certain risks and uncertainties which could result in a fluctuation of gross margins below those achieved for the year ended March 31, 2005.
 Gross profit/loss could be negatively impacted by potential competing products and overall market acceptance of the Company's products.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses increased by \$191,887 to \$622,797 for the year ended March 31, 2005 as compared to \$430,910 for the year ended March 31, 2004 due mainly to: (i) increased sales and marketing costs of \$27,921 related to increased trade shows and commission expenses, (ii) increased general and administrative costs of \$163,965 related to additional accrued executive salaries and expenses related to stock option compensation, litigation settlement costs and additional legal fees related to the share exchange agreement.
+Selling, general and administrative expenses increased by \$191,887 or 46%, to \$622,797 for the year ended March 31, 2005 as compared to \$430,910 for the year ended March 31, 2004.
+Of this increase, \$163,965 is related to increased general and administrative costs due to approximately \$85,000 from additional accrued executive salaries and expenses related to stock option compensation, approximately \$55,000 from salary and personnel increases, and approximately \$31,000 from increased litigation settlement costs and additional legal fees related to the share exchange agreement which were offset in part by an approximate \$10,000 reduction in facility costs and the remaining offset was due to decreased general and administrative travel expenses.
+The remaining increase of \$27,921 in selling, general and administrative expenses was due to increased sales and marketing expenses related to approximately \$10,500 from increased consulting, approximately \$7,900 from increased commissions, approximately \$5,000 from increased trade shows and the remainder due to an overall increase in sales and marketing activities.

 Research and Development Expenses.
-Research and development expenses increased by \$37,696 to \$98,698 for the year ended March 31, 2005 as compared to \$61,002 for the year ended March 31, 2004 in connection with the re-engineering activity related to the current reusable product as well as increased development activity on the one-way product.
+Research and development expenses increased by \$37,696 to \$98,698 for the year ended March 31, 2005 as compared to \$61,002 for the year ended March 31, 2004 due to approximately \$24,000 in increased consulting expenses in connection with the re-engineering activity related to the current reusable product and the remaining increase in research and development expenses was due to the increased development activity on the one-way product.

 Net Loss.
-As a result of the factors described above, in fiscal year 2004, the Company's net loss was \$1,038,110 or (\$0.06) per share, compared to a net loss of \$1,002,493 or (\$0.08) per share in fiscal year 2004.
+As a result of the factors described above, in fiscal year 2005, the Company's net loss was \$1,038,110 or (\$0.06) per share, compared to a net loss of \$1,002,493 or (\$0.08) per share in fiscal year 2004.

-Results of Operations - Three Months Ended June 30, 2005
+Results of Operations - Three Months Ended June 30, 2005 Compared to Three Months Ended June 30, 2004